Paper Bag Butterfly

 • Roll the ends of the strips with your fingers or a pencil to make antennae.

-• Then glue the antennae in place at the top of the bag.
+• Glue the antennae in place at the top of the bag.

 Tried this recipe?Please leave a comment below or pin it to your Pinterest account!